-Designing a garden?
-When you're choosing plants to create pretty borders, take into account the architectural style of your home and garden, as well as the colours used in the building materials of the house, paths, steps, walls and fences.
+When you're choosing plants to create pretty borders in your garden, take into account the architectural style of your home and garden, as well as the colours used in the building materials of the house, paths, steps, walls and fences.

 Consider, too, the quality of light throughout the day in different areas and through the seasons.
 Strong colours work well in bright sunlight whereas pale shades can appear bleached out; pastels look their best in morning light and whites at dusk.